keithrbennett/wifiwand/README.md

 providing an interface familiar to Rubyists and other [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) users.

-It is not necessary to download this repo or even install this gem; the `bin/mac-wifi` script file is all you need to run the application.
-There are many ways to install it in this way; one way is by changing into the directory where you would like to save the script, and running:
+It is not necessary to download this repo or even install this gem; the `exe/mac-wifi` script file is all you need to run the application.
+There are many ways to install it as a single file; one way is by changing into the directory where you would like to save the script, and running:

 `curl -o mac-wifi https://raw.githubusercontent.com/keithrbennett/macwifi/master/exe/mac-wifi && chmod +x mac-wifi`